edonyM/pyexer/ml/andrewNg/LogisticReg.md

 2. Sigmod Function of Classification Problem

-3. Decision boundary of Hypothesis Function(the relation between the decision and the parameter of model)
+3. Decision boundary of Hypothesis Function(the relation between the decision boundary and the parameter of model)

+4. Cost Function for Fitting the parameter theta.